Which Marble Colours Are Best For Wall & Floor Tiles?

-If you are decorating your kitchen walls in marble tiles, you have infinite choice in terms of colour scheme.
+If you are decorating your kitchen walls in marble tiles, you have infinite choice in terms of colour scheme, view our large selection of stone colours.
 Again, make sure you keep your choice neutral or regular, and don’t go for anything which is too bright or too ‘in your face’; having said that, marble colours are all very timeless and classic, so you won’t really be able to find anything which is too garish.
 Remember to check shades in real life too, so don’t rely too much on what you see online; instead, head to your nearest showroom and check them out in real life, because different tile colours look different in natural light and artificial light.

 The coffee colours are very popular for kitchen tiles nowadays, such as creamy lattes or cappuccino hints.
 These look beautiful when paired with white or cream cabinets, work surfaces, or cupboards, and are easy to decorate around too, which saves money in the long run.